Black Lives Matter

 I am a Qigong Teacher of over 25 years, and a 22nd generation Longmen Daoist priest.
 I am the founder of the American Dragon Gate Lineage.

 My 200-hour course is of the highest quality and yet is affordable.
 I give personal guidance to my students, regardless of where they live.

 One of my favorite teaching practices is my annual retreat.
-My next retreat in 2020 will be at a rustic center nestled in a Redwood forest along the Californian coast.
+My next retreat in 2021 will be at a rustic center nestled in a Redwood forest along the Californian coast.
+The 2020 retreat in May was canceled because of the Coronavirus.
 See retreats.

 Please visit my other pages for complete details on all of my services and events.